-To conclude, Arbor is a geometrical algorithm that reconstructs each shower cluster into a tree topology.
-At high granularity calorimeter, Arbor efficiently separates nearby particle showers and reconstructs the shower inner structure.
-It maintains a high efficiency in collecting the shower hits/energy, which is appreciated by the neutral particle energy reconstruction.
+To conclude, Arbor is a geometrical algorithm that reconstructs each shower clusters into a tree topology.
+At high granularity calorimeter, Arbor allows not only an efficient separation between different particles, but also leads to a reconstruction of the shower inner structure.
+Meanwhile, Arbor maintains a high efficiency in collecting the shower hits/energy, which is important for the shower energy estimation.